 Sell-by dates indicate the date the supermarket should throw the beef broth into wastage if it hasn’t been purchased yet.

-Best before dates indicate when you should eat the beef broth to benefit from their optimum nutritional value, and to ensure you have no unexpected problems.
+Best-before dates indicate when you should eat the beef broth to benefit from its optimum nutritional value, and to ensure you have no unexpected problems.